Grilled Beef Satay Skewers

 Bring a taste of Southeast Asia to your own backyard with these grilled beef skewers.
 Whether you’re eager to try a new recipe or want to surprise guests with something different at your big-game BBQ, Chef Tony’s spin on this popular Asian street food is an excellent way to shake up your typical grill menu.
 The fresh, fruity flavors shine through in these beef satay skewers, and they’re safe to share after receiving a delectable sear from the grill.
 Best of all, it’s a quick and easy recipe that’ll leave an impression on all who partake!

-- 40 each bamboo skewers (soaked in water overnight)
+- 40 each bamboo or metal skewers (if bamboo: soak in water overnight)

 - 2 cloves garlic (for garlic paste)

 - 3 inches fresh ginger root (for ginger paste)

 - 1 yellow onion, rough chopped